drone/docs/content/runner/vm/configuration/pool.md

 {{< highlight yaml "linenos=table" >}}
-  name          string   # name of the pool, used by pipelines to select the pool default       bool     # default pool type          string   # amazon, anka, digitalocean, google pool          int      # total number of warm instances in the pool at all times limit         int      # limit the total number of running servers.
+  name          string   # name of the pool, used by pipelines to select the pool default       bool     # default pool type          string   # amazon, anka, azure, digitalocean, google pool          int      # total number of warm instances in the pool at all times limit         int      # limit the total number of running servers.
 If exceeded block or error. platform      Platform # explained in section below